 While England is the only nation within the UK where regions have been announced which could benefit from these new investment zones reliefs, the government says that it is working with the devolved governments to provide them in Scotland, Wales and Northern Ireland as well.

 The Chancellor announced a number of measures to encourage investment.
 The Seed Enterprise Investment Scheme (SEIS), for example, will be available to more companies from April 2023.
-The gross asset limit will increase by two-thirds from £250,000 to £350,000.
+The amount that can be raised will increase by two-thirds from £150,000 to £250,000.
+The gross assets limit is going up from £200,000 to £350,000.
 Currently the company’s trade must be no more than two years old.
 This will increase to three years.
 The annual investor limit will double to £200,0000.

 At the same time, the Company Share Option Plan (CSOP) limit will double from £30,000 to £60,000.
 The ‘worth having’ restriction on share classes will ease, aligning it with the Enterprise Management Incentive Scheme.

 The government has said it remains supportive of the Enterprise Investment Scheme (EIS) and Venture Capital Trusts (VCT) and sees the value of extending them beyond their 2025 sunset date.

 VAT-free shopping ended for Great Britain in 2020, after the UK left the EU.
 It is currently only available in Northern Ireland.
 The Chancellor announced that this would be reintroduced through a refund scheme for non-UK visitors to Great Britain.
 This can be applied to goods bought on the high street, airports and other departure points, and exported in personal baggage.
 This new scheme will be digital.